sagemath/trac_to_gh/Issue 299.md

 # Issue 299: make check and its analogues

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/299

 Original creator: was